The Fairbury Garden Club

 Today The Fairbury Garden Club is a non-profit organization no longer affiliated with the Women’s Club.
 Meetings are held the second Tuesday of the month in the evenings from April through October each year.
 A program related to gardening is presented along with a meeting organizing our work and activities.
 The Club maintains the plantings at Central Park, Blue Star Memorial Gardens at Graceland Cemetery on Route 24 in Fairbury and the rose/ornamental grass garden next to the Post Office.
 We also maintain the two planters on Main Street in front of Fairbury Furniture and the Chinese Restaurant.

-A Spring Plant Sale with plants provided by members is held on the lawn of Dominy Library every May on the Saturday of the Fairbury Community Sale.
+A Spring Plant Sale with plants provided by members is held on the lawn of Dominy Library, that is maintained by King Green, every May on the Saturday of the Fairbury Community Sale.
 Monies raised from the plant sale are used for beautification projects in the community.
 The most recent projects include landscaping for the library, SELCAS corner, a new park bench at Central Park and a tree at Marsh Park.
 Some years a private Garden Walk for members is held.
 A bus trip pertaining to gardening is planned each year for our members.

 Garden Club welcomes anyone interested in gardening of any kind—flowers, vegetables, herbs, landscaping, insects, pollinators— to join us.
 We have members from Fairbury, Forrest, Sibley and Pontiac at this time.